wolfy5786/273_lab_assignment_1/python-http/README.md

 ### 1. Build the Services

-In the root directory of the project, run the following command to build all services from scratch:
+In the python-http directory of the project, run the following command to build all services from scratch:

 ```bash
 docker-compose build --no-cache